Wednesday, January 4, 2012

 This episode has all the good stuff, including giant monsters, epic space battles, exciting chases, a menacing villain, a castle full of booby traps, and it was an exciting adventure story that felt reminiscent of classic Medieval fables, the same way the original trilogy paid tribute to classic Medieval tales.
 The evil vizier in this episode has one of my favorite villain designs, as he looks like a mix between Jafar from Disney's "Aladdin", and Lo Pan from "Big Trouble in Little China".
 All our heroes get proper screen time, and there’s some funny moments, mostly amusing quips from C-3PO … “Don’t follow R2 sir, he’s likely to get himself lost in an elevator”.
 This episode also marks the first appearance of Kybo Ren, and a cameo from the bounty hunter IG88.

 Looking back at this show, I was pleasantly surprised that it still had some genuine high lights, although nothing spectacular in terms of what the “Star Wars” franchise has produced.
 It’s important to remember that unlike most “Star Wars”, this is a program aimed for little children, and needs to be judged as such.
-While it probably appealed kids from the 80’s, as opposed to contemporary young viewers, I still think it’s okay by kid shows standards.
+While it probably appealed more to kids from the 80’s, as opposed to contemporary young viewers, I still think it’s okay by kid shows standards.
 It’s certainly not on-par with the mature animated programs in the vain of “Star Wars: The Clone Wars” and “Star Wars Rebels”, but for what it is and all it aims to be … I think this show is fine.
 I definitely have my nostalgic ties to this series, and will occasionally look back on it, but I’d never call it one of my absolute favorites either.
 I don’t know if I’d recommend this show to everyone, as it’s an acquired taste for either the young at heart, or kids who grew-up with it.
 Not one of the best animated “Star Wars” programs, but certainly not terrible ... it falls in a middle ground, so take it for what it is.

 Stay Tuned, a review of the 80’s TV show “Star Wars: Ewoks” is up next.